 10. Put your jars back in the oven until they completely cool down.
 The heat helps them seal better.

 I made this bread two different ways.
-Both times, the final product was absolutely delicious and we devoured a couple of jars within weeks and just saved the rest.
+Both times, the final product was absolutely delicious, and we devoured a couple of jars within weeks, saving the rest for later.

-Now I know there are people who find it hard to trust canning that much, so there’s another alternative way to make your bread ahead and save up time.
+Now, I know there are people who find it hard to trust canning that much, so if you’re wondering how to make bread ahead of time and save time, there’s another alternative way to do it.

 When that’s the case, you transfer your dry mix into a bowl, just like you would a store-bought one, add in the wet ingredients, mix, and then pour into an oven pan to bake.

-If you opt for this way, make sure you mention each jar’s ingredients on a note attached to it as well as dates, ingredients to add, and any other useful information.
+If you opt for this method, make sure you mention each jar’s ingredients on a note attached to it, along with the dates, ingredients to add, and any other useful information.

 This also works for cakes.
 A tip to extend your mix’s shelf life is to add a commercial oxygen absorber to it.